Techdoode/Doode-Foundational/README.txt

 == Description ==

-A simple, responsive theme, WP-Forge is a combination of two powerful platforms.
-The first, of course, being WordPress, the leading open source blogging tool and content management system.
-The second being ZURB Foundation, the most advanced responsive front-end framework in the world.
-You can use WP-Forge right out of the box, or use it with WP-Starter (WP-Forges' WordPress child theme) to build the site you've always wanted.
+A simple, responsive theme, based on WP-Forge.
+It integrates the highly successful Zurb Foundation 5 framework into WordPress, the leading open source content management system.

 == Bundled Resources ==